Martin Schulz and Dorothea Beyer arrive Port of New York

 Click to see full images: Page1 Page2

 The Schulz's settled in an all-German neighborhood.
-Most immigrants naturally flocked to communities, the usual practice among immigrants of that time, who often spoke no English and were making a frightening transition from one world to another.
+This was a common practice among immigrants of that time, who often spoke no English and were making a frightening transition from one world to another.

 On October 16, 1886 Martin Schulz became an American citizen, swearing "(I) abjure forever all allegiance and fidelity to each and every foreign Prince, Potentate, State or Sovereignity whatsoever, and do particularly and entirely renounce and abjure forever all allegiance and fidelity to the Emperor of Germany of whom, before, I was a subject."